tmbuza/iMAP/README2.md

 <br>

 ## Running Analysis on Specific Platform
-* No DOCKER Image requirement.
+* No DOCKER Images are required.
 * Involves two separate workflows:
   1. Preprocessing and Bioinformatics.
   2. OTU analysis and visualization.